-That being said, the pruning is a bit physically intensive task and may appear intimidating for any gardener.
-But by using the right type of pruning shear, you can get the pruning done with less effort and obtain cleaner cut.
+That being said, pruning is a bit physically intensive task and may appear intimidating for any gardener.
+But by using the right type of pruning shear, you can get the pruning done with less effort and obtain a cleaner cut.

-So, whether you are pruning your plant or shrub for the better growth or trying to achieve a specific style of the plant, there are different types of pruning shears available in the market.
+So, whether you are pruning your plant or shrub for better growth or trying to achieve a specific style of the plant, there are different types of pruning shears available in the market.

-Types Of Pruning Shears
+Types of Pruning Shears

 There are 4 basic types of pruning shears:

-The hand shears are the most commonly used to prune mainly small plants or bush branches up to 3/4 inch in diameter.
+The hand shears are the most commonly used to prune mainly small plants or bush branches up to 3/4 inches in diameter.
 These are lightweight and small in size.
 It comes in two different cutting blade types.

 This type of blade motion provides a cleaner cut.
 This is helpful when you need to prune live plants rather than dead branches or trees.

-The anvil type blade design has an upper blade pass through the flat lower plate blade.
+The anvil-type blade design has an upper blade pass through the flat lower plate blade.
 The pruner looks like the anvil where the plant gets cut by a sharp top edge while the bottom side gets crushed by the downward pressure.

 As imagined, this type of blade design does not provide a clean cut.
-But it’s beneficial when used to cut thick woods or dead branches which is hard to cut with scissor type of steel blades.
+But it’s beneficial when used to cut thick woods or dead branches which is hard to cut with scissor-type of steel blades.

 But these are not the best choice if you need to cut thick or dry plant materials.
 However, for any soft and green plants, it works best.
 For pruning tough and harder branches, you can pick ratchet pruning shears.